What Is On-Page SEO?

 Optimised websites means better rankings in search results.
 This leads to more traffic which would build up organically over time, which ultimately means more site visits, enquiries and sales.

-At its very core, on-page SEO is an extremely simple process.
+On-page SEO is an extremely simple process

 - Discover what queries your visitors search for, otherwise known as keywords.